Contact Center Hiring in the Era of Digitalization

 Digitalization has touched businesses in many aspects.
 The most evident proof is what has happened since the pandemic started: many businesses have moved their operations remotely on a massive scale and digital and e-commerce sectors are skyrocketing like never before.
-Along with this surge is the increasing need of a customer-centric approach as customers have become savvier and more demanding during the entire purchase process.
+Along with this surge is the increasing need for a customer-centric approach as customers have become savvier and more demanding during the entire purchase process.
 This customer service transformation represents a substantial evolution for the contact center business.

 Contact centers are meant to give customers an omnichannel experience—and this is where customers’ loyalty is also at stake.
 By 2027, the contact center industry is predicted to grow 46.14%.
 McKinsey reported that 30% of customers turn to social media platforms for customer support, and this number keeps increasing.
-Furthermore, the view on contact center is also shifted from a mere cost center to a customer experience hub.
+Furthermore, the view on the contact center is also shifted from a mere cost center to a customer experience hub.
 So, the message is clear: devising a strategic contact center hiring is essential if we want to create a lasting impact on customer experience.

 An impactful contact center experience